keshriaparna/LeetcodePractice/README.md

-# LeetcodePractise
+# LeetcodePractice
-To keep track of questions solved from Leetcode.
+To keep track of questions solved on Leetcode.